roshsundar/Purdue/ECE_26400/hw14_v2/README.md

 # This is alternate coding approach to hw14.
 See the other code approach in hw-14-huffman-encoding-roshsundar.
+README/Objectives are not different, only the code is different.

 -----------------------------------------------------------------------------------------------------------------------------------